Akuqt/distance-matrix-2/README.md

 # Notes

-Updated version of some distance matrix apis.
+- Updated version of some distance matrix apis.

+- Version 1.0.0 is broken, don't use it.

 # Licence